fukatani/stacked_generalization/Readme.md

 https://github.com/fukatani/stacked_generalization/blob/master/stacked_generalization/example/simple_regression.py

-Stacked learning model itself is used as sk-learn model, so you can replace model such as *RandomForestClassifier* to *stacked model* easily in your scripts.

 #####2) Evaluation model by out-of-bugs score.
 Stacking technic itself uses CV to stage0.
 So if you use CV for entire stacked model, ***each stage 0 model are fitted n_folds squared times.***
-Sometimes its computational cost can be significent,therefore we implemented CV only for stage1[2].
+Sometimes its computational cost can be significent, therefore we implemented CV only for stage1[2].

 For example, when we get 3 blends (stage0 prediction), 2 blends are used for stage 1 fitting.
 The remaining one blend is used for model test.
 Repitation this cycle for all 3 blends, and averaging scores, we can get oob (out-of-bugs) score ***with only n_fold times stage0 fitting.***